DevMoses00/GithubCodeLabDev/README.md

-# FILL IN INFO ABOUT YOUR GAME HERE.
+# THIS IS A TEST REPO WITH TEST CONTENT.

-DO NOT LEAVE IT LIKE THIS!!!
+I DID NOT LEAVE IT AS ORIGINAL!!!

-Please?
-Please, give me content.
-I'm begging you.
-It's not that hard.
-Thanks.
+Here is content.